 WHATEVER HAPPENED TO THE PECORDS?

-This book is a TRUE mystery story (It is not a CRIME STORY, It may turn out to be one but not at this time) of a missing family, the Pecords, who vanished from their home.
-They were the last remote stop on the author’s paper route, 50 ft. from the Connecticut River, one Friday evening, early Fall 1959.
-Parts of the theme and era’s similarities were evident in Stand by Me which was set a year later in 1960 based on the fiction novella "The Body" by Stephen King.
+This book is a TRUE mystery of a missing family, the Pecords, who vanished from their home on a Friday evening in early fall of 1959.
+It is not a CRIME STORY; it may turn out to be one, but not at this time.
+They were the last remote stop on the author’s paper route, located 50ft from the Connecticut River.
+Parts of the theme and the era have similarities that were evident in the movie STAND BY ME which was set a year later in 1960 based on the fiction novella, “The Body” by Stephen King.

 Instead of calling the police, he called two buddies to conduct their own investigation and nearly got killed.
-The book is also a memoir in a sense that the author allows the reader to peer into the ‘50s era as he remembers it, through the use of nervous flashbacks he incurred and recorded afterwards, during a run for his life, Because of a sworn oath between he and his two buddies, he was unable to tell their story until now.
+The book is also a memoir in a sense that the author allows the reader to peer into the 50’s era in his hometown, by utilizing the nervous flashbacks he experienced and recorded afterward, during a run for his life.
+Because of a sworn oath between the author and his teenage friends, he was unable to tell his story till now.

 From the Author